Copyright and contributions

 All material on all AIFS websites, unless otherwise stated, is copyright to the Commonwealth of Australia.

 Republishing material from our website

 Materials not requiring permission

-Apart from the content described in the next section, most textual content published by AIFS since 2012 is available for use under a Creative Commons licence, the current version of which is the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).
+Apart from the content described in the next section, most textual and audio-visual content published by AIFS since 2012 is available for use under a Creative Commons licence, the current version of which is the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).

 A CC BY licence means: